-As the Group Controller for Vancity, Vinson is responsible for the financial reporting and business analysis required for proper strategic decision making.
-His role also includes providing financial and internal controls insight on operational matters throughout the organization.
+As the Controller for Vancity, Vinson is responsible for the financial reporting and business analysis required for proper strategic decision making.
+His role also includes providing financial and internal controls insight and strategic input on operational matters throughout the organization.
 Vinson is also a member of the Global Alliance for Banking on Values Leadership Academy – a network of banking leaders from around the world committed to advancing positive change in the banking sector.

 He holds a Bachelor of Science degree from the University of British Columbia and is a Chartered Professional Accountant.
 Vinson lives with his wife and two teen-aged kids (who are really like roommates at this age) in New Westminster.

 Jonathan is Vancity’s vice president of government relations and public affairs, helping tell the Vancity story to members, the public and leaders throughout our community.